United Kingdom Compound Interest Calculator

 Workplace Pension (Default)

 Medium RiskAuto-enrolled workplace pension with balanced default fund.
-Minimum 8% total contribution (5% you, 3% employer).
-Tax relief at your marginal rate.
+Minimum 8% total contribution (5% employee, 3% employer).
+Tax relief at the marginal rate applies.

 - Tax relief on contributions